 Tomakomai, Otaru, Bihoro, or Nanae*, 7–9 days

 Orientation in Tokyo

-Animation and Manga Study
+Animation and Manga Study in Tokyo

 During this period, you and your group will stay in a youth center and a hostel.

-Program Reflection and Wrap-up in Tokyo
+Program Reflection and Wrap-up in Sapporo

 During the reflection period, you and your group will stay in a centrally located hotel.